dmit/geo-track/README.md

 - [ ] Streaming WebSocket API to export push updates in real time
 - [ ] Web UI to view live data on a map
 - [x] Structured logging
-  - [ ] export in OpenTelemetry format
+  - [ ] Export in OpenTelemetry format